mouseless/governance/work.md

 Write permissions for a public repository / text channel and read / write permissions for a private repository / text channel are given to the responsible teams only.
-For instance, a Marketer does not have write access to a repository that requires work only from Coders.

 ## Work Item / Pull Requests / Threads

-Each work item goes under `02-in-progress` folder of the `work` repository as a separate markdown file.

-A work item mostly have a corresponding pull request (PR) in GitHub and a corresponding thread in Discord.
-These PRs and threads are temporary places to discuss the work being done and closed as soon as the work is done.
+An active work item is placed under `02-in-progress` folder of the private `work` repository as a separate markdown file.
+If this work is under a repository, it has a corresponding pull request (PR) in GitHub and a corresponding thread in Discord.
+These PRs and threads are temporary places to discuss the active work and closed as soon as it is done.

 We have an `Actively Working` category in Discord, to find active work threads easily.
 A text channel with an active thread is temporarily moved under this category by an Owner until the work is done.

+## A Note on Project Management

+Our project management methodology is not yet documented.
+Until it is done, please take the latest works as an example and ask for help in a text channel related to your work if you have any questions.